-Thanks for dropping by this physics advice 'brain dump' page, which will almost certainly evolve with time.
+Thanks for dropping by this physics advice 'brain dump' page, which regularly evolves with time.
 I'm using this space to offer some stream-of-consciousness reflections on the study of physics (and engineering) based on my experiences to date.
 I'll add bullets below as I'm reminded of them over time.
 Would love to hear feedback from any readers who stumble on this page!

-Here's my story: I got a bachelors degree in physics at Harvard.
-I didn't really follow the 'pile on as many hardcore physics courses as possible' path.
-Instead, I also took courses in computer science, hands-on engineering, philosophy of science, and language.
-My dedication to physics stemmed from a deeprooted commitment for as long as I can remember to the grandest question of all: "what is this?" - a question I've also approached from the lenses of zen, existentialism, and surrealism.
+During my undergraduate years in physics, I also took courses in computer science, hands-on engineering, philosophy of science, and language.
+My dedication to physics has always stemmed from a much broader commitment to the grandest of all questions: "what is all of this?!" - which I also grapple with through the lens of Zen, existentialism, and surrealism.
 I'm more of a philosopher in search of truth and drawn to physics for its empirical effectiveness, whereas some of my peers in college were more like mathematicians with a preference for equations that have some physical relevance.

 The force driving someone towards physics matters a lot, as far as I can tell, but isn't often discussed.
-For instance, when it gradually became clear to me in late high school / early college that physics is a model approximating reality rather than some interpretive claim on reality itself, I felt wildly confused about how (and whether) to proceed.
+For instance, when it gradually became clear to me in late high school / early college that physics is a model approximating reality rather than some interpretive claim on reality itself, I felt deeply confused about how (and whether) to proceed.
 Not everyone studying physics shares in this anxiety, however.
-The 'shut up and calculate' mindset can be satisfying to some - it really comes down to your motivations for studying physics in the first place.
+It really comes down to your motivations for studying physics in the first place.

-I am doing an engineering PhD now (a really a-typical one) (because I find hands-on building to be fun!) so have not had the traditional physics PhD experience.
-Still, my commitment to fundamental physics remains strong - I'll be pursuing opportunities following my graduation to apply my engineering skillset in the context fundamental physics research.
-So, with this context in mind, here are some thoughts:
+I recently completed a very atypical engineering PhD (because I find hands-on building to be playful and fun!).
+So, I have not had the traditional physics PhD experience.
+Still, my commitment to fundamental physics remains strong - I'll be pursuing opportunities following my graduation to apply my engineering skillset in the context of fundamental physics research.
+So, bearing in mind this context, a few specific tips:

-- I'll start with a quick one - if you have some technical background and are looking to get up to speed on the latest research in physics, and/or if you want to start piecing together key fundamental concepts, but don't presently have the bandwidth to pick up a textbook, then an old fashioned magazine subscription to Physics Today is totally the way to go!
+Good old fashioned magazine subscription to Physics Today.
+WHY?
+This monthly magazine worked wonders for me.
+It'll help you too if you have some technical background and are looking to get up to speed on the latest research in physics, and/or if you want to start piecing together key fundamental concepts, but don't presently have the bandwidth to pick up a textbook.
 It costs $25/year, and if you shoot me an email at CHERSTON[AT]MEDIA[DOT]MIT[DOT]EDU I will cover a year for you.

 Physics is taught in very particular ways.
-Later in my twenties, I've been gradually coming to understand two things:
+Later in my twenties, I came to understand two things:

-(1) physics is a language just like any other spoken language.
-It is doused in vernacular concealing a hierarchy of concepts that are often reasonably straightforward to grasp if you can get passed the fancy vocabulary.
-Sure, scientists will often exclaim that math is the language of physics, and they are not wrong.
-However, in practice, just learning and sorting through the words, and eventually matching them to some first principles equations when appropriate, can be a better entrypoint.
+- (1) physics is a language just like any other spoken language.
+These words lightly conceal a hierarchy of concepts that are often reasonably straightforward to grasp if you can get past the fancy vocabulary.
+In practice, just learning and sorting through the words (and yes, eventually matching them to some first principles equations) can be a better entry point.

-- Commentary: I met Brian Greene as a college freshman and heard this advice, yet had some trouble implementing it in the early days, because my draw towards physics was absolutely romantized and irrevocably tethered to physics as portrayed in exciting articles.
-As I've gotten more serious about slowly digesting equations and technical concepts, it can be excrutiating to imagine others somehow finding shortcuts.
-Take refuge in the knowledge that, sooner or later, these shortcuts lead either to romanticized dead ends, or to the sorts of managerial roles that tend to frustrate a committed truth-seeker who has sidestepped learning things inside out.
+- Commentary: I met Brian Greene as a college freshman and was definitely the target audience for this advice :) My draw towards physics was absolutely romanticized and irrevocably tethered to physics as portrayed in exciting articles.
+As I've gotten more serious about slowly digesting equations and technical concepts, it can be excruciating to imagine others somehow finding shortcuts.
+Take refuge in the knowledge that, sooner or later, these shortcuts lead either to romanticized dead ends or to the sorts of managerial roles that tend to frustrate a committed truth-seeker who has sidestepped learning things inside out.

-A related follow up quote from Zen and the Art of Motorcycle Maintenance: "If you get careless or go romanticizing scientific information, giving it a fluorish here and there, Nature will soon make a complete fool out of you.
+A related follow-up quote from Zen and the Art of Motorcycle Maintenance: "If you get careless or go romanticizing scientific information, giving it a flourish here and there, Nature will soon make a complete fool out of you.
 It does it often enough anyway even when you don't give it opportunities."

 - Commentary: There is some kind of truth or pattern out there that science is prodding at.
-For me, this 'essence' of reality can still be a grounding force, regardless of what other existential qualms might be frequenting my mind.
+For me, this 'essence' of reality can still be a grounding force.